sudorook/colorific.vim/README.md

 set background=dark
 ```

-Use `set background=light` if you use a light system theme.
+Use `set background=light` instead if you use a light system theme.

 If you are using airline, load the theme by adding to your vimrc:
 ```